Superintendent’s Report – October 2019

 - Curriculum and Instruction

-- Ensure that all students receive guidance regarding post-secondary education or career options.
+- Ensure that all students receive personalized guidance regarding post-secondary education or career options.

 - Provide students with educational opportunities and learning based upon the student’s unique needs, interests and learning styles.

 - Establish continuity and collaboration in instruction between the school buildings.